 What is Pegasus?

 Once infected, Pegasus gains full control of your phone.
-It can read encrypted messages (even on “secure” programs like Telegram or WhatsApp, go through your files, track your location, and even turn on the microphone on to record private conversations.
+It can read encrypted messages (even on “secure” programs like Telegram or WhatsApp, go through your files, track your location, and even turn the microphone on to record private conversations.

 In a recent interview, Edward Snowden argued that this new spyware makes your phone “worse than a spy in your pocket”.
 For businesses, a new front is opening in the fight against industrial espionage.